 Kayla says seeing that picture from her cousin made her feel happy, and enticed her to join in this fundraiser that involves about a million kids across the country participating in skipping events to raise money for heart research.
 “It will help kids be healthy,” she says, “so they can live a long and healthy life.”

 She knows personally that not everyone gets such a life.
 Her dad was just 36 when he died.
-On June 5, 2018, after Kayla and her little brother Kaylum went to bed, Herman headed upstairs for a shower while Anita worked downstairs.
+On June 5, 2018, after Kayla and her little brother Kaylum went to bed, her father headed upstairs for a shower while Anita worked downstairs.

-When Anita went up, the shower was still running.
-She managed to open the door and found Herman slumped against the wall.
+When she went up, the shower was still running.
+She managed to open the door and found her husband slumped against the wall.
 After calling 9-1-1, Anita did chest compressions with the emergency dispatcher coaching her, helped by the recent CPR training she’d done at work.

 Anita had to call out for Kayla to contact her parents, who live close by, and then open the door for the paramedics.
 “She witnessed it all and she was very brave.”

-Herman did not survive, and doctors later told the family he had coronary artery disease.
-Except for a family history, Herman had no other risk factors for heart disease.
+Her dad did not survive, and doctors later told the family he had coronary artery disease.
+Except for a family history, he had no other risk factors for heart disease.

 A chance to do something